dassoop/Portfolio/README.md

 ## About

-I am a Java based Software Developer with experience in Springboot and JavaFX.
+I am a Full Stack Developer with experience in Springboot, Express, React, and Electron.
 I have built internal workflow and operations software for companies.
 <br>
 As a sound designer I have experience in Interactive Sound Design, UI/UX experience design, Audio Engineering, and Game Development.
 I have a passion for creating immersive audio experiences and audible cues to describe the users current state.
 <br>